OB-Adams/docker-todo/README.md

-# 🚨 Emergency App — Frontend & Backend with GitHub Container Registry Integration
+# ✅ ToDo App — Frontend & Backend with GitHub Container Registry Integration

 This project is a full-stack emergency response application built with a containerized architecture.
 It consists of: